Durgapur, Angul

 The village is surrounded by forests, small hills and shows the feel of illusion like a valley.
 It is situated almost in the middle of the district Angul.

-Balakrushna Marga(Hawak Road of British time)which is 25 kms in length; that connects from Jarapada to Chhendipada-block and runs through the village.
-The village comes under Chhendipada Tahasil and Jarapada RI Circle.
+Balakrushna Marga (Hawak Road of British time) which is 25 km in length; that connects from Jarapada to Chhendipada-block and runs through the village.
+The village comes under Chhendipada Tahasil and Durgapur RI Circle.

 The forests are managed by two committees, including 'Maa Durga Bana Sarankhyana Samiti' and provide wood-fuel for the village.
 The Range office of Durgapur Forest Division, has its working office at Jarapada.